 Remote Access Plus has both an on-premises and cloud version.
-If you opt for on-premises, download and install the Remote Access Plus server.
-In case you want to go for cloud, then simply sign in Follow this link to download or sign-in to Remote Access Plus.
+If you opt for on-premises, download and install the product.
+In case you want to go for cloud, then simply sign-up and get access to the console within minutes.
+Download & signup link

 In Remote Access Plus console, under Admin->Scope of Management->Computer click on the Download Agent button.
 Install this executable on the Ubuntu device which you wish to access remotely.